jnmwangi/react-to-sinatra-api/README.md

 3. `bundle exec rake myserver` to run the server

 ## Feature Development
+In the near feature, we will:-
+1. build endpoints for other HTTPVerbs:- POST, PATCH/PUT, DESTROY
-In the near feature, we will include the react application that consumes this API
+2. include the react application that consumes this API